terra-campaigns/rhun/context.md

 	- NE
 	- SE
 - `1 good tag, 1 bad` One in the mountains?
 West was conquered by Gondor, dwarves re establishing?
-- `2 bad tags` Subterranean ruins?
+- `2 bad tags` Badlands + Subterranean ruins?
 Last bastion of orcs?

 Most dwarves fled to the west in the end of the 3rd age, and there are hardly any elves in Middle Earth.
 This leaves Rhûn a mostly human region, with evil dwarves and orcs.